Tevis Cup – 100 Miles – One Day

 Chicken Hawk Staging Area, Michigan Bluff, CA

-This event is open only to riders who already meet the qualifications to enter the 2025 Tevis.
+Open to riders who meet the qualifications to enter the Tevis.

-The canyons are more difficult now since much of the canopy was burned off by the fire.
-The Tevis Training Weekend is the safest, most relaxing way to pre ride the hardest 50 miles of the Tevis Trail from Robinson Flat to Francisco’s.
+The Tevis Training Weekend will be a supported, more relaxed way to pre-ride the hardest 50 miles of the Tevis Trail over two days – from Robinson Flat to Francisco’s.

-The deadline to enter Tevis without a surcharge is after the training ride weekend.
+The deadline to enter Tevis without a surcharge is after the training ride weekend – make a plan to pre-ride now!
+Complete details will be coming soon!

 Thank You!